Mountains

 The winds’ free orchestra steadily keeps up its hoarse, soothing music,

-Though a monotone, giving many varieties, or swift or slow, or dense or delicate.
+A monotone, giving many varieties, or swift or slow, or dense or delicate,

 Winds whose soft-tickling genitals rub against me,